 - Qty (1.5) yards of third border fabric (Square Elements – Turquoise)

-- Binding fabric (I used the backing fabric)
+- Binding fabric (I used mostly backing fabric and some Linen)

 - Qty (4) yards of backing fabric (Lightweight flannel from JoAnn’s Fabric)